rgoudie/framework-puzzle-solver/README.md

 I decided to write a utility program to solve framework puzzles.

 Feel free to improve the code, if you feel the desire.

+An expert puzzle is included with extension PUZ.